Joselina García

 María Joselina García Cobos (born October 31, 1978, in Tegucigalpa, Honduras) is a Honduran beauty pageant titleholder.
 Business administrator at University of San Pedro Sula and MBA at Universidad Catolica, Honduras.
-She won Miss Honduras in 1997 contest and competed in Miss Universe the same year.
-There she placed second in the Best National Costume Award, just after COLOMBIA - Claudia Vásquez Ángel.
+Joselina García, as she is usually referred to, won Miss Honduras in 1997 contest and competed in Miss Universe the same year.
+There she placed second in the Best National Costume Award, just after Colombia Claudia Vásquez Ángel.
 Her costume was designed by the Colombian designer Alfredo Rueda.

-She spent her first years in Florida, U.S., but then moved back to Honduras.
-Married in June 2004 in San Pedro Sula, Honduras with Federico Arrambides, Mexican CPA & MBA.
-Follow her husband and move into San Salvador, El Salvador in October 2009.
-Just after President Zelaya was kicked out of the country and coup started.
-In November 2013 she moved with her family into Mexico City.

-She is the mother of two children.
-Monserrat Arrambides (January 8, 2008) and Andres Arrambides (March 18, 2011).